 Coventry Tape Recording Club's Chairman, Roy Penfold, gave the organisation the run down on his four-track machine at a recent meeting.
-After explaining the machine's workings, he proceeded to play his time-honoured tape Strange to Your Ears which demonstrates effectively how sounds can be made startling example is right at the end of the tape, when the sound of a pin dropping is made to sound like a clap of thunder !
+After explaining the machine's workings, he proceeded to play his time-honoured tape Strange to Your Ears which demonstrates effectively how sounds can be made unrecognisable by altering their pitch.
+Probably the most startling example is right at the end of the tape, when the sound of a pin dropping is made to sound like a clap of thunder !

 Following this item, Carl Briggs threaded a tape which turned out to be a riotous skit on the tape received a little while back from the San Francisco Tape Recording Club.
-Members were informed that a special super-fidelity micro-phone was being used, produced in the Wyken Studios, and made from a cocoa tin
+Members were informed that a special super-fidelity microphone was being used, produced in the Wyken Studios, and made from a cocoa tin !